santiallende/myWebsite/content/psychotherapy/header/index.md

 # Fees and Insurance

-My fee is $206 for each 45-minute telehealth session.
+My fee is $206 for each 45-minute in-person or telehealth session.
 I am an out-of-network psychologist but can provide you with a monthly statement to submit to your insurance company for reimbursement.
 You may call your insurance company to inquire about out-of-network coverage.
 The procedure code for a 45-minute individual psychotherapy session is 90834.

 A few questions to ask your insurance company: